Sunbird-Ed/sunbird-perf-tests/README.md

 | Login Scenerio                    | 4 APIs                                             | 100          | 30                         | 750        | 358.8          | 213      |

-### 6. Learner service APIs being invoked with 4 keycloak nodes:
+### 6. Few more apis invoked with 4 Keycloak nodes

-   * These were captured after optimizations were applied to the individual APIs.
+* These were captured after optimizations were applied to the individual APIs
 * Each API is tested with 1 hashing
 * Each API was invoked directly on domain url
-   * Each API test was run for at least 15 mins
-   * Infrastructure used in this run:
+* Infrastructure changes done in this run:
-- 3 Cassandra Nodes (4 vcpus, 16 GiB memory)
-- 3 Application Elasticsearch Nodes (8 vcpus, 32 GiB memory)
-- 4 Keyclaok Nodes (2 vcpus, 8 GiB memory)
+  - 2 Keycloak Nodes (2 vcpus, 8 GiB memory)
-- Postgres - 4 vCPU
-- 8 Learner Service Replicas
-- 12 Proxy Replicas
-- 6 Kong Replicas
-- 8 Player Service Replicas

 | API                               | URL used in Test                                   | Thread Count | Ramp-up Period(in Seconds) | Loop Count | Throughput/sec | Avg |
 |-----------------------------------|----------------------------------------------------|--------------|----------------------------|------------|----------------|-----|